arnavgautam/TreeHacks2015/HOLs/HOL-MobileServicesCustomAPI/HOL.md

 In this exercise, you will create a new Mobile services and a Custom API for that service, which will be consumed in a Windows Store application.

 <a name="Ex1Task1"></a>
-#### Task 1 â€“ Creating a new Mobile Service ####
+#### Task 1 – Creating a new Mobile Service ####

-In this task, you will create a new Mobile Service using the Windows Azure Portal.
+In this task, you will create a new Mobile Service using the Microsoft Azure Portal.

-1. Log into the [Windows Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services.
+1. Log into the [Microsoft Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services.

 2. Click **+New** in the bottom toolbar.